Information about the UK leaving the EU

 Now we have a Department for International Trade and for Exiting the EU, who is responsible for what?

-The Department for Exiting the European Union oversees negotiations to leave the EU and leads on establishing a new trade and economic relationship with the EU as part of the overall negotiation.
+The Department for Exiting the European Union oversees negotiations to leave the EU and leads on establishing a new strategic partnership with the EU as part of the overall negotiation.

 How will exiting the EU affect trade?

-Will we remain a member of the Single Market or Customs Union?
+Will the UK remain a member of the Customs Union?

 What will happen to the future of EU funding for UK projects?